PierrunoYT/gemini-youtube-analyzer/README.md

 3. The frames are converted to base64 format.
 4. The Groq API is called with the frame data to analyze the content.
 5. A summary is generated based on the AI's analysis of the key frames.
+6. The summary is saved to a markdown file with a timestamp in the filename.

 ## Configuration